void-type/VoidCore/README.md

             _logger.Info($"Found: {result.Value.Email}");
         }

-        // Logging : FallibleLogging which means that failures will be automatically logged.
+        // Logging extends FallibleEventLogger which means that failures will be automatically logged.
-        // There is also PostProcessorAbstract for a clean slate of all 3 channels, and IPostProcessor for a single channel (Process).
+        // There is also PostProcessorAbstract for a clean slate of all 3 channels (both, success, fail), and IPostProcessor for a single channel (just called Process).

         private readonly ILoggingService _logger;
     }